La Grande-Motte

 La Grande-Motte (/fr/; La Mota Granda) is a commune in the Hérault département in Occitanie in southern France.
+The commune was created in 1974 from part of the commune of Mauguio.
 It is a popular seaside resort and port near Montpellier, built in the 1960s and 1970s.
 La Grande-Motte is characterized by homogeneous architecture; many of the prominent buildings are pyramidal in form.
 With 2 million tourists per year it is one of the favorite resorts of the French.